robincher/robincher/README.md

 ### Hi there , I'm Robin 👋

-I'm a DevOps engineer from :singapore:, and I am currently awaiting to start my new gig :)
+I'm a Solution Engineer from :singapore:, and I am currently working @[Kong](https://konghq.com) :gorilla: , a rocket-ship that is innovating at the cloud-connectivity space.

 ### :notebook: I'm learning
 - Golang